pythonindia/pssi.org.in/content/index.md

 ## When is the AGM of PSSI held ?

 The AGM (Annual General Meeting) of PSSI is held every year on the last day of PyCon India conference in the same venue.
-The last AGM was held in Sep 1 2013 at NIMHANS Convention Centre, Bangalore.
+The last AGM was held on Sep 28, 2014 at NIMHANS Convention Centre, Bangalore.